CYB3R-JUNKI3/Daymare-1994-Sandcastle-VR/README.md

 ## Important Notes / FAQ's
-:question: _I can't walk more than 10 steps and my torch turns on_
+:question: _I have disabled "HUD Always On" in the game settings, but I can still see my HUD_

-:bulb: Make sure "HUD Always On" is Enabled in the "Gameplay" settings.
+:bulb: This setting is needed and is forced on by the mod.

 ---
 :question: _I can't run/sprint_